 - Non-European Data Protection Law means data protection or privacy laws in force outside the European Economic Area, Switzerland and the UK.

-- Notification Email Address means the email address(es) designated by Partner in the Admin Console or Order Form, to receive certain notifications from Google.
-Partner is responsible for using the Admin Console to ensure that its Notification Email Address remains current and valid.
+- Notification Email Address means the email address(es) designated by Customer in the Admin Console, or in the Order Form or Ordering Document (as applicable), to receive certain notifications from Google.
+Customer is responsible for using the Admin Console to ensure that its Notification Email Address remains current and valid.

 - Security Documentation means all documents and information made available by Google under Section 7.5.1 (Reviews of Security Documentation).

 - Security Measures has the meaning given in Section 7.1.1 (Google’s Security Measures).

 - Subprocessor means a third party authorized as another processor under these Terms to have logical access to and process Customer Data in order to provide parts of the Services and TSS.

 - Supervisory Authority means, as applicable: (a) a “supervisory authority” as defined in the EU GDPR; and/or (b) the “Commissioner” as defined in the UK GDPR.